 CLAIM: Paul says that believers can be severed from Christ.
 Does this mean that Christians can lose their salvation?

 Second, this is the language.
 Paul says that Christ will be of “no benefit” (v.2).
-The Greek for “severed” is katargeō, which means “to render idle, inactive, inoperative, to cause a person or thing to have no further efficiency, to deprive of force, influence, power.”
+The Greek for “severed” is katargeō, which means “to cause something to be unproductive, use up, exhaust, waste” or “to cause something to lose its power or effectiveness, invalidate, make powerless” (BDAG).

 Third, this is the argument of the letter.
 Throughout Galatians, Paul vehemently argues that law and faith are incompatible paths for spiritual growth (see also Gal.
 3:3).